kjhealy/kieranhealy.hugo/content/blog/the-godfathers-office-hours.markdown

 BONASENIOR: I ask you for justice.
 I'm applying to Med School!

-PROF. CORLEONE: That is not justice.
-I fear for your future patients.
+PROF. CORLEONE: That is not justice; right now thanks to me your future patients are still alive.

 BONASENIOR: They can suffer then, as I suffer.
 Do you know how much I pay to go here?